alex-davidson/FlexiGlob/README.md

 }
 ```

-There is also a MultiGlobMatchEnumerator which evaluates multiple globs in parallel and can treat some as exclusions.
+There is also a MultiGlobMatchEnumerator which evaluates multiple globs as inclusion or exclusion rules as it explores a hierarchy.

 ### Advanced